augustjohnson/bos/docs/basics.md

 **Intelligence** - Arcana - ~~History~~ - Investigation - Nature - ~~Religion~~ - Physics - Technology

 Due to very little utility of an education in religion or nature, those two skills have been deprecated with the following direct replacements.
-Any effects that applied to the former can now apply to the latter.
+Any effects that applied to the **former** can now apply to the **latter**.
 * **Nature** has been replaced by **Physics**, the ability for you to recall information about the dynamics of systems in our physical universe.
 * **Religion** has been replaced by **Technology**, the ability to recall technical information related to equipment, ships, or computer systems.